 But how do you know if you’ll actually be good on the job?
 Are there certain inherent qualities that lend themselves well to the profession?

 To help with that, we’ve rounded up a list of traits, tendencies and abilities that you’ll need in order to be effective as a surgical technologist.
 Does the list below sound like you?

 You should consider working as a surgical technologist if …

 Sure, plenty of jobs require some level of coordination and teamwork to be effective, but few require the precision necessary for working in an operating room.

 As a surgical technologist, you’ll assist surgeons, registered nurses and other surgical personnel as they perform operations.
 Not only is that a lot of different people to be coordinating and connecting with, but they have to be entirely on the same page to ensure procedures are completed as efficiently and safely as possible.

 It’s important that surgical techs have great coordination and can adjust in relation to others’ movements—nobody wants to drop a sharp instrument or cause delays because of an awkward handoff.
 Between transporting patients, adjusting lights and equipment, and managing a whole host of surgical supplies, good coordination is a must for a successful surgical outcome.

 2. You’re good with equipment

-3. You’re an active listener
+3. You’re an excellent listener

-6. You have excellent fine motor skills
+7. You have excellent fine motor skills

 In the OR, you’ll often find yourself adjusting tools and manipulating objects to achieve the most efficient and best results.
 A firm, unerring grip is essential to making sure tools stay sterile and machinery is set at the right levels.